CaesarXInsanium/StructureInterpretationNotes/Notes/Procedures.md

 ### 1.3.2 Constructing Procedures Using Lambda

 Scheme allows for methods of defining simple single use functions without giving them names.
-These are `lambda`{.verbatim}, anonymous function that are a definition of a function that does one simple thing and developer forgets about them.
+These are `lambda`  anonymous function that are a definition of a function that does one simple thing and developer forgets about them.